 Need fast drainage.
 Species in particular benefit from rock garden conditions.
 Usually short lived (3 or 4 years).
 Hybrids and selections tend to be easier to grow than wild species alongside regular garden plants; wild kinds may die quickly if given too-rich soil and too much water.
 In dry years or with restricted water, however, plants of wild species may thrive.Penstemon cardinalis

 Native to deserts of Southern California.
-Resembles N. bigelovii, but leaf bases are expanded...
+Resembles N. bigelovii, but its leaf bases are expa...